 Basically it introduces and describes your work, its genre, and theme.
 It is your works resume.

 What I gleaned from her Q and A was to focus on the submission not your life story or chit chat.
 Stay on topic.
 Be interesting.
 Include your hook or unique approach.
-Your job is to market your book.
+Your job is to market your book not yourself.

 Your query letter should be grammatically correct, without errors, and professional.
 Use spell check.
 Read it aloud to someone else.

 A good resource for Query Letters and questions concerning how to write them is the blog Query Shark .